-We developed an application using NesC in the TinyOS platform [23] that would manage message transfer between the Nose and the Nose server via multiple hops of motes.
-The Nose was directly connected to the destination MOTE via a serial port connection.
+We developed an application using NesC in the TinyOS platform [21] that would manage message transfer between the Nose and the Nose server via multiple hops of motes.
+The Nose was directly connected to the destination mote via a serial port connection.
 TinyOS supplies a serial port communication module that uses a framed message format, which would not be understood by the Nose.
 This complication was overcome by writing a custom serial port communication module that transfers raw data across the serial port without any framing, using low-level TinyOS routines.

-Another problem with TinyOS was that the default message size was 29 bytes, while the message sizes generated by the Nose was of the order of few hundreds of bytes.
-Two possible solutions were considered:

-- increase the default message size of TinyOS to accommodate the largest Nose message, or - 2) fragment the large Nose messages at the source to fit the default TinyOS packets, and reassemble the fragments at the destination.

-Since TinyOS messages were the de facto mode of message exchange between the various layers in the TinyOS stack, increasing the default message size was not viable because it resulted in an overall RAM requirement that exceeded the available RAM capacity.
-Fragmentation/Reassembly (FR) was thus selected and implemented.
+Another problem with TinyOS was that the default message size was 29 bytes, while the message sizes generated by the Nose was of the order of few hundreds of bytes, sometimes even greater than the largest message size supported by TinyOS (128 bytes).
+So, we decided to fragment the large Nose messages at the source to fit the default TinyOS packets, and reassemble the fragments at the destination.
+Fragmentation-Reassembly could be implemented by increasing the default message size to the maximum message size (128 bytes).
+However, TinyOS messages were the de facto mode of message exchange between the various layers in the TinyOS stack, and thus increasing the default message size was not viable because it resulted in an overall RAM requirement that exceeded the available RAM capacity.
+Given that the application was not particulary time-sensitive or bandwidth intensive, there was no need to increase the size of the fragment.
+Fragmentation/Reassembly (FR) was thus implemented as follows, using the default TinyOS message size (29 bytes) as the maximum fragment size: